 New Alternatives for Children – Mental Health Treatment for Survivors of Trauma and Abuse ($70,000)

 New Alternatives for Children (NAC) is a New York City social service and healthcare organization which specializes in serving children who are medically fragile and/or have multiple disabilities.
 The Treatment program provides mental health services for children who have experienced sexual, physical, and/or emotional abuse and their non-offending family members.
 Services include psychiatric and psychological evaluations, individual verbal therapy, group therapy, and alternative therapies.
 The goal of the program is to help children and families who have experienced various kinds of abuse develop coping mechanisms to help them to lead healthy and fulfilling lives.
 HFC funds will support program staff.

-The New York Center for Children is a privately-funded, not-for-profit organization providing medical examinations, forensic evaluations, and therapy to abused children in New York City.
+The New York Center for Children is a privately-funded, not-for-profit organization providing services for abused children in New York City.
 The Therapy Program provides specialized trauma-focused individual therapy to children who are victims of sexual, physical, and emotional abuse.
 Therapy services are supplemented with tutoring, psychiatric services, and medical services as needed.
 The primary goal of the program is to help children recover from the trauma of abuse and prevent long-term negative consequences in their lives.
-HFC funds will support a social worker and cover a portion of the program’s expenses.
+HFC funds will support program staff.

 The New York Foundling Hospital – Maria Lucadamo Crisis Nursery & Family Center Aftercare Program ($50,000)